jiforcen/CarND-Behavioral-Cloning-P3/writeup_report.md

 Car tend to go out off the track until good aproach was applied.
 Balanced data was one of the keys of the project, because in data aquisition are too much images with steering near to 0, if we train the model with this data we will have a biased model, probably with a good value in error loss, but bad in driving.

-Also all images were equlized before fed to the neural network.

 Different images sets were used to train the model during the set-up process.
-First data acquired manually was used to train the model and data from udacity was used for validation.
-Later when data of track 2 was acquired, all data was split into train dataset and validation dataset because udacity data doesn´t contain data of track 2 so is not a good validation data for both tracks.
+First, data acquired manually was used to train the model and data from udacity was used for validation.
+Later when data of track 2 was acquired, all data was split into train dataset and validation dataset, because udacity data doesn´t contain data of track 2 so is not a good validation data for both tracks.

-Lot of driving test were made to check how well the car was driving around both tracks.
+Lots of driving test were made to check how well the car was driving around both tracks.
 There were a few spots where the vehicle fell off the track to improve the driving behavior in these cases data of these areas were collected.

 At the end of the process, the vehicle is able to drive autonomously around both tracks without leaving the road.
 Track one is completed at 30mph and track two at 20mph.

 My model consists of a convolution neural network inspired in Nvidia neural network [Nvidia NN](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) in the next table al the layers are described:

-(model.py lines !!-!!)
+(model.py lines 352-372)

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|